ProfessorPotatis/sk222uf-1dv610-L3/README.md

 # Extra functionality
 A game that I have named "Dinosaur Move Boxes".

+## Play "Dinosaur Move Boxes"
+When logged in to the system:
+1. Click link "Play game".
+2. Follow the instructions on the page.

 ## Extra use cases
 Building upon the use cases presented here: